 SI.
-Name of WBUHS Т heory Oral Pra actical Total % No. the Registration Full Marks Full Marks Full Marks Marks Candidate No. Marks Obtained Marks Obtained Marks Obtained С А B + D A+B+ C+D
+Name of WBUHS Т heory Oral Pra actical Total % No. the Registration Full Marks Full Marks Full Marks Marks Candidate No. Marks Obtained Marks Obtained Marks Obtained С ٨ B + D A+B+ U A B + D C+D

 - ii) The marks of the internal assessment so computed shall be sent to the University in duplicate by the Head of the concerned Department through the Head of the Institution at least 3 weeks before the commencement of the concerned University examination - iii) A student, in order to be eligible to sit for the University examination, must secure at least 35% of the marks fixed for internal assessment in all the three subjects separately.
 Internal assessment marks of a student in one or more failed subjects in the University examination shall remain to his/her credit for consideration in the subsequent University examination in that subject.
-However, if a student fails to pass in both the regular and the supplementary examinations of First Prof. M.B.B.S. course, on the basis of his/her prayer, the candidate may be allowed to reappear in the periodical assessment examinations along with the next batch of students.
-Permission for reappearing in the periodical assessment examination will be issued by the Principal/Director of the affiliated institution.
-Once allowed to reappear in the periodical assessment examinations along with the next batch of students the corresponding earlier marks of the candidate will be cancelled.
+However, if a student fails to pass in both the regular and the supplementary examinations of First Prof. M.B.B.S. course, on the basis of his/her prayer, the candidate may be allowed to reappear in the periodical assessment examination will be issued by the Principal/Director of the affiliated institution.
+Once allowed to reappear in the periodical assessment and the new periodical assessment examinations of the candidate will be cancelled.
 Marks computed on the basis of continuous assessment and the new periodical assessment examinations of the candidate shall be final for the next regular and supplementary examination of that particular professional course.
-If a student fails to pass in both the regular and the supplementary examinations of 1st Prof M.B.B.S. course he or she will not be allowed to join the classes of Second Professional examination until he/she passes all subjects of First Professional examination. - iv) The Principal / Director of the concerned institution shall publish lists of successful and unsuccessful candidates in internal assessment without declaring the actual marks awarded.
+If a student fails to pass in both the regular and the supplementary examination until he/she passes all subjects of First Professional examination. - iv) The Principal / Director of the concerned institution shall publish lists of successful and unsuccessful candidates in internal assessment without declaring the actual marks awarded.

-v) Students being disallowed to sit for the regular 1st professional examination due to failure in obtaining 35% marks in the internal assessment in a subject shall be permitted by the Principal/Director of the affiliated institution to attend special classes and another internal assessment examination shall be arranged before the next supplementary University examination to give them opportunity to acquire eligibility to sit for the supplementary examination.

-vi) A candidate will be allowed to appear at the regular or supplementary examination on payment of prescribed examination fee after the Principal/Director of the concerned Medical College and the Controller of Examinations are satisfied in respect of his/ her eligibility to sit for the examination.
+- v) Students being disallowed to sit for the regular 1st professional examination due to failure in obtaining 35% marks in the internal assessment in a subject shall be permitted by the Principal/Director of the affiliated institution to attend special classes and another internal assessment examination shall be arranged before the next supplementary University examination to give them opportunity to acquire eligibility to sit for the supplementary examination. - vi) A candidate will be allowed to appear at the regular or supplementary examination on payment of prescribed examination fee after the Principal/Director of the concerned Medical College and the Controller of Examinations are satisfied in respect of his/ her eligibility to sit for the examination.